ipolychr/content-mlops/docs/ml_flow.md

 ### How

-n music genre classification, MLflow plays a pivotal role in monitoring and managing the training process.
+n Speech Emotion Recognition, MLflow plays a pivotal role in monitoring and managing the training process.
 Its unified interface allows for the systematic comparison of algorithms and hyperparameters, crucial in complex pipelines involving feature extraction, model training, and evaluation.
 Seamlessly integrated into the pipelines, MLflow monitors key metrics, with a focus on losses, ensuring comprehensive documentation for transparency and reproducibility.
 Beyond tracking, MLflow facilitates precise model versioning, aiding in the selection of optimal configurations.
 In the broader context of model lifecycle management, MLflow's centralized repository streamlines retrieval, deployment, and sharing across different environments.
-Scientifically grounded and versatile, MLflow meets the demands of ML experimentation in music genre classification, providing transparency and optimization insights.
+Scientifically grounded and versatile, MLflow meets the demands of ML experimentation in Speech Emotion Recognition, providing transparency and optimization insights.
 Illustrative figures highlight its utility in experiment tracking and metrics visualization within this thesis implementation.

 Use case: